 Check Size: $10M-$200M

-What they look for: Enterprise AI with clear revenue traction, model companies with differentiated approaches.
+What they want: Enterprise AI with revenue traction.
+Differentiated model companies.

 4. Tiger Global Management

-AI AUM: Undisclosed (one of the most active AI investors by deal count)
+AI AUM: Undisclosed (one of the most active by deal count)

 Check Size: $20M-$1B

-What they look for: High-growth, revenue-stage AI companies.
-Tiger moves fast and writes large checks with minimal governance requirements.
+What they want: High-growth, revenue-stage AI.
+Tiger moves fast and writes big checks with minimal governance strings attached.

 Tier 2: Specialist AI Investors